Skip to content

 • What happens if you do not use the OpenMP library, #include<omp.h> or use omp_lib?

-Although creating a parallel region would allow us to do the parallel computation, however, at the same time, we should have control over the threads being created in the parallel region, for example, how many threads are needed for a particular computation, thread number, etc. For this, we need to know a few of the important environment routines which are provided by OpenMP.
-The below list shows a few of the most important environment routines that should be known by the programmer for optimised OpenMP coding.
+Although creating a parallel region would allow us to do the parallel computation, however, at the same time, we should have control over the threads being created in the parallel region, for example, how many threads are needed for a particular computation, thread number, etc. For this, we need to know a few of the important environmental routines provided by OpenMP.
+The list below shows a few of the most important environment routines that the programmer should know about for optimised OpenMP coding.

 Environment Routines (important)